kravets-levko/mirandang-listeningto-aimp3/README.md

 ## How to use
 1. Copy `bin/Release/MirandaNG_ListeningTo.dll` into `%AIMP_PATH%\Plugins\MirandaNG_ListeningTo` folder (create folder for plugin if it does not already exist).
 2. Restart AIMP.
-3. Got to AIMP settings and enable plugin `MirandaNG ListeningTo` (if it is already enabled - just skip this step).
+3. Go to AIMP settings and enable plugin `MirandaNG ListeningTo` (if it is already enabled - just skip this step).
 4. Enjoy :-)